matrix-org/matrix-spec-proposals/proposals/4104-auth-lock-soft-failure-be-gone.md

 This MSC introduces a new authorization event, the auth-lock.
-When a server issues an authorization event that supersedes an existing event, for example by banning a user, the user can can choose to canonicalise their version of the room history by issuing an auth-lock.
+When a server issues an authorization event that supersedes an existing event, for example by banning a user, the admin can can choose to canonicalise their version of the room history by issuing an auth-lock.
 This can be thought of as a thread lock from forum software applied to a specific portion of the DAG.
 The auth-lock event not only